pndaproject/pnda-cli/existing-machines/README.md

 # Creating PNDA on an existing server cluster

 ## What does this mean
 PNDA can be installed using the PNDA CLI onto pre-existing machines.
-In this mode the Cloud Formation parts of the pnda-cli are disabled and it runs only the bootstrap and saltstack stages of PNDA creation.
+In this mode the Cloud Formation and Openstack parts of the pnda-cli are disabled and it runs only the bootstrap and saltstack stages of PNDA creation.

 The bootstrap stage involves running [shell scripts](../bootstrap-scripts) on each machine to install a saltstack cluster with each minion having the correct set of salt roles.